yafyz/nitrsnip/README.md

 # other
 snipe at your own risk as its against discord ToS, probably

+the speed heavily depends on your latency to discord servers, heroku has pretty good latency (80-50ms average, 49-38ms also appears alot, 38ms> a bit more rarely)

 i have also planned to make my own WS client for this, but i feel like its a waste of time trying to do that as i would gain more performance by just rewriting this in a different language

 due to reasons above, this project wont get much updates, as i will probably be working on rewriting this in C